flaupretre/pcs-test/README.md

 # The PCS test extension

 Checking every [PCS](http://pcs.tekwire.net) feature cannot be done using the PHP usual test framework only.
-An additional extension is required.
+An additional 'PCS client' extension is required.
 For various reasons, this extension cannot be included in the PCS source tree.
-So, it is published here as a separate extension.
+So, it is published here.

 ## Usage